RX-M/kubecon-eu-2019/step09/README.md

 Telepresence is an open source tool that lets you run a service locally, while connecting that service into a remote Kubernetes cluster.

-In this step we're going to debug a simple service with telepresence.
+In this step we're going to debug a simple service with Telepresence.

 ### 1. A simple service example

-> Starting telepresence the first time may take a minute or two because Kubernetes needs to download the server-side image.
+> Starting Telepresence the first time may take a minute or two because Kubernetes needs to download the server-side image.

 Imagine you want to switch to running a cluster deployed service locally so that you can debug it.
-We can replace the version of the service running on cluster with the telepresence proxy, which will interact with the cluster as if it were the service.
+We can replace the version of the service running on cluster with the Telepresence proxy, which will interact with the cluster as if it were the service.
 However it will actually just forward traffic to our dev box, effectively plugging us into the cluster.